ikunetwork/WhitePaper/README.md

 <img width="200" alt="Expected Value" src="https://github.com/marcgug/White-Paper/raw/master/Expected%20Value.PNG">

-### Burning - mike lets go thru this - see Kyle Samani token burning - this must already be programmed into the contract
+### Burning

-IKU aligns its burning strategy with the creation of RST, where [x%] of IKU tokens contributed to a specific RST are burned from the IKU Reserve.
+IKU aligns its burning strategy with the creation of RST, where a % of IKU tokens contributed to a specific RST are burned from the IKU Reserve.
 The same percentage of the specific RST pool are also offered to IKU Token holders.
 Burning serves to increase the economic and utility value of the IKU Token, and build on the liquidity mechanism.

 For example: